Authorization services overview

 A resource’s scope is a bounded extent of access that is possible to perform on a resource.
 In authorization policy terminology, a scope is one of the potentially many verbs that can logically apply to a resource.

 It usually indicates what can be done with a given resource.
-Example of scopes are view, edit, delete, and so on.
+Examples of scopes are view, edit, delete, and so on.
 However, scope can also be related to specific information provided by a resource.
 In this case, you can have a project resource and a cost scope, where the cost scope is used to define specific policies and permissions for users to access a project’s cost.

 Permission